iiag/iiag-lore/races/Gnats/Language.md

 Questions are formed by attaching question affixes to a word.
 Question affixes are as follows:

  * **Ro** indicates an inquiry as to the specific nature of the affixee.
  * **oti** indicates an inquiry as to the truth of the affixee.
-Most commonly found used with verbs to form yes or no questions, but can also be used with nouns to assert the validity of that noun in the given usage.
+While commonly used with verbs to form yes or no questions, it can also be used with nouns or adjectives to assert the validity of that noun in the given usage.

 Note that *Ro* does not attached to the word *tnit* or the word *Bnit*, instead the words *tRo* and *BRo*.
 These words are treated as an unaffixed word, not as if *Ro* is attached to *t* or *B*.